rackerlabs/support-how-to/content/how-to/cloud-servers/multifactor-authentication-from-the-myrackspace-portal/index.md

 8. In the Panel, enter your username and password.
 Then, enter the verification code from the OTP device that you paired with your account.

-### Change the default multi-factor authentication method
+### Change the default multifactor authentication method

 If your account has been configured with both SMS and OTP devices, you can select the default multifactor authentication method from the **My Profile &